coda/packs-sdk/docs/reference/sdk/interfaces/core.NumericDurationSchema.md

 [core](../modules/core.md).NumericDurationSchema

 A schema representing a return value or object property that is provided as a number, which Coda should interpret as a duration.
-The given number should be in seconds of the duration.
+The given number should be a number of days.

 ## Hierarchy